Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/operator-installation.md

 **Step 3:** Upload operator logo and ensure it is publicly accessible:

 You are also required to upload the logo of the operator to a publicly accessible location and set the url in your `metadata.json` file.
-Operator registration currently only supports the `.png` logo file type and must be less than 2MB in size.
+The `metadata.json` must be less than 4KB in size.
+Operator registration only supports `.png` images for now and must be less than 1MB in size.

 **Step 4:** Configure RPC Node: